Grid Decarbonization

 What criteria are we using to measure progress?

-• By May 2023: The City will deliver a plan for utility scale energy storage as non-wires alternatives.
+• By December 2025: The City will complete a pilot program for utility scale energy storage as non-wires alternatives.

 Distribution Upgrades